 Service cost of revenue, net, representing the cost of supporting ASR MaaS and maintenance and support agreements related to call box and blue light tower installations, for the year ended December 31, 2022 was approximately \$9.0 million, as compared to approximately \$5.5 million for the year ended December 31, 2021, representing an increase of approximately \$3.5 million, or approximately 64%.
 As a percentage of service revenue, service cost of revenue, net increased to 171% from 160%.
 In addition to the costs attributable to a higher volume of business over the prior year, the increase in service cost of revenue, net was primarily related to personnel costs related to an increase of 16 employees resulting from the CASE Acquisition, resulting in a total of 47 employees providing customer services, and increased costs attributed to the production and service of the ASRs, partially due to increased costs resulting from rising inflation.
-The service cost of revenue, net is primarily related to the depreciation and service costs of revenue, net of approximately \$0.1 million is related to the costs of call boxes and blue light towers sold pursuant to the CASE Acquisition during the fourth quarter of 2022.
+The service cost of revenue, net is primarily related to the depreciation and service costs for ASRs and support and maintenance of the blue light towers and call boxes.
+Product cost of revenue, net of approximately \$0.1 million is related to the costs of call boxes and blue light towers sold pursuant to the CASE Acquisition during the fourth quarter of 2022.